Financial-Times/document-store-api/README.markdown

 ## List GET
 Make a GET request to http://localhost:14180/lists/{uuid} with Content-Type set to application/json.

+## List GET by Concept and Type
+Make a GET request to http://localhost:14180/lists?concept=NzE=-U2VjdGlvbnM=&type=c5de8687-c49f-4904-bbc9-bff4f55e50a0 with Content-Type set to application/json.

+You should get a single result back.
+If there was more than one match, one will be returned and an error will be logged.

 ## List DELETE
 Make a DELETE request to http://localhost:14180/lists/{uuid} with Content-Type set to application/json.